 5. Add & update projects

 Now to the fun part: updating your portfolio on your website!
 My absolute favorite CMS (content management system)—see how I spelled out the acronym, CMS, in case you didn’t know—is WordPress.
 Originally built for blogging, WordPress now powers over 60 million websites.
-I use a handy plugin developed by my buddy Ben Kaplan which makes adding and updating projects a breeze.
-Check out this video which shows just how easy it is:
+I use a custom plugin which makes adding and updating projects a breeze.

 What do you think?
 Did I leave anything out or do you have a tip you’d like to share about online portfolios?
 Leave it in the comments 🙂